 Swimming Pools in Wiesbaden

-If it’s a fresh water swim you’re after, the Opelbad Neroberg is refreshing on a sunny day.
+If it’s a fresh water Wiesbaden pool you’re after, the Opelbad Neroberg is refreshing on a sunny day.
 This seasonal pool is open from May to September and offers stellar city views from its lofty perch on Neroberg Hill.

 Getting to the Opelbad Neroberg is half the fun.
 You can walk or take the Nerobergbahn, a little mountain railway that’s been hauling guests up to this scenic spot since 1844.

 Wiesbaden makes a great day trip from Frankfurt.
 You can get here easily by train in less than 40 minutes.
 From the Wiesbaden train station you can take a cab or walk to the pedestrian zone in about 15 minutes.